l3vels/l3-sdk-swift/docs/AssetAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

-let authorization = "authorization_example" // String | API key is associated with multiple projects.
-Please include it in to use developers API. let projectId = "projectId_example" // String | Game/project ID to find assets in your game.
+let authorization = "authorization_example" // String | API key is associated with multiple games.
+Please include it in to use developers API. let gameId = "gameId_example" // String | Game ID to find assets in your game.
 Example: Fortnite, Minecraft, etc. let collectionId = "collectionId_example" // String | Filter assets by collection.
 Example: Get assets only from Weapons collection. (optional) let sort = "sort_example" // String | Asset field to sort by.
 You can sort by name, created_on and etc. (optional) let order = "order_example" // String | Sort order (ASC for ascending or DESC for descending) (optional)